Naohiro2g/minecraft_remote_itkids/itkids_m5/api_06_RS_Harimanjuu/README.md

 # Development of proprietary APIs　～CREEPER’S FACE～

 #### [\日本語版はこちらから/](https://github.com/harimanjuu/minecraft_remote_itkids/blob/main/itkids_m5/api_06_RS_Harimanjuu/README_JAPANESE.md)

+#### WARNING
+ I am Japanese.
+So I'm not good at English.
+Please understand.
 ## 1. This API can do these

    **You can do this**